jrdegbe/thamesthrive-api/docs/installation/production/services.md

 # Production services

-This is the list services/dockers for production ready Tracardi installation.
+This is the list services/dockers for production ready ThamesThrive installation.

 Service    | Description
 -----| -------------